Disclaimer: GambleDB is not affiliated with the UK Gambling Commission. Data sourced from official UKGC public register.

 Lindar Media Limited is a UKGC-licensed gambling operator.

-On 20 September 2023, the Gambling Commission announced regulatory action against the operator following a compliance assessment carried out in September 2022 and a subsequent licence review.
-The period under review covered activity between July 2021 and September 2022.
+On 20 September 2023 the Gambling Commission announced regulatory action against Lindar Media Limited following a compliance assessment in September 2022 and a review under section 116 of the Gambling Act 2005.
+The regulatory action related to licence condition breaches identified between July 2021 and September 2022.

 Lindar Media Limited